sutrolabs/census-docs/sources/redshift.md

 ## 🚦 Allowed IP Addresses

-Please allowlist [Census's IP Addresses](../basics/security-and-privacy/census-ip-addresses.md) in your firewall.
-By default, Census will connect to your data source from these static US-based IP addresses:

-* 34.216.163.241
-* 54.212.243.205

-Redshift by default prevents any external IP address from accessing your data warehouse so if you will need to add these IP addresses to your security groups.
+Redshift by default prevents any external IP address from accessing your data warehouse so you will need to add these IP addresses to your security groups.
+You can find Census's set of IP address for your region in [Regions & IP Addresses](../basics/security-and-privacy/regions-and-ip-addresses.md#ip-addresses).
 For more information, visit [AWS Redshift Help Center](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-security-groups.html).

 ## 🚇 Connecting via SSH tunnel